KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

     ![Query result with additional family related genres](images/3038282324.png)

     Before we do any more work on this query, we should check-in with our marketing team to see if this number is within the range they were expecting.

 ## STEP 4 - Changing Requirements

 A quick Zoom call with the marketing team reveals that they are really pleased to have the list of customers so quickly!
 However, they think the list contains too many customers.
 Ideally they want to target a much smaller list of customers with the first round of this campaign!
 So we need to identify only those customers that have more than a *specific* interest in watching family-related movies, but also like to watch sci-fi movies and very occasionally might watch a horror movie!

 1. How can you adapt the previous query to pick out those customers that really enjoy family and sci-fi movies?
 All we need to do is tweak our pattern statement!
-Which means our pattern definition will now look like this:
+This means our pattern definition will now look like this:

     <pre>
     PATTERN (comedy+ crime drama family+ horror scifi+ quarter)